 Quick Facts

-When the prospect of sleeping on the floor or in a chair is giving you nightmares, there are options for those looking to sleep at Newark Airport in comfort.
-While there is no transit hotel, there is a hotel on the airport grounds and many nearby hotels that provide free airport shuttles.
+When the prospect of sleeping on the floor or in a chair is giving you nightmares, there are a few options for those looking to sleep at Newark Airport in comfort.
+Inside the terminal, private sleep suites are available for short stays or overnight use.
+There is also a hotel located on airport grounds, along with several nearby hotels that offer free shuttle service.

 Newark Liberty International Airport Marriott – Located on airport grounds.
-Free airport shuttle service to all terminals.
+Accessible via hotel shuttle and the AirTrain system.
 For airport pick-up, use the courtesy phone in baggage claim. » Check Rates

 Hotels near Newark Airport with free shuttles